foroozandehgroup/NMR-EsPy/docs/theory_overview.rst

 as one doesn't even know how many oscilltors are contained within the signal in general (:math:`M`).

-To achieve this, we apply `Newton's Method` to determine the optimal set of parameters to describe the signal.
-Newton's Method is an iterative procedure, which considers a particular function to be minimised.
-In the case of NMR-EsPy, the function is the following:
+To estimate :math:`\boldsymbol{\theta}`, we apply `Newton's Method`, an iterative procedure which attempts to locate extrema of functions.
+In the case of NMR-EsPy, we wish to minimise the following:

 .. math::
    \mathcal{F}(\boldsymbol{\theta}) = \lVert \tilde{\boldsymbol{Y}} -